Code-Institute-Submissions/Milestone-24/README.md

 * Content
   - The content for the footer section was taken from the footer of the [My Resume](https://github.com/tenerim/resume) project, completed during the User Centric Frontend Development Module of the Course.
 * Media
-  - The photos used in this site, including the backdrop of the Golden Gate Bridge, were obtained from [Coverr](https://coverr.co/search?q=city).
+  - The photos used in this site were obtained from [Coverr](https://coverr.co/search?q=city).
 * Acknowledgements
   - I received inspiration for this project from my family with support and coaching provided by my Mentor [Precious Ijege](https://github.com/precious-ijege/).